Invoke using Golem CLI

 command line interface exposes one invocation subcommand:

-triggers a function invocation on a worker and awaits its resultgolem worker invoke --enqueue
+triggers a function invocation on an agent and awaits its resultgolem agent invoke --enqueue

 just enqueues an invocation and returns immediately